-Most doctors and clinicians remain unaware of the beneficial impacts of estrogen upon metabolism.
-On lab work, these changes are quantifiable using advanced lipid portfolio assessments, MPO, LP-PLA2, fasting insulin, fasting glucose, high-sensitivity C-reactive protein and hemoglobin A1C.
+Most doctors and clinicians remain unaware of the beneficial impacts of estrogen upon metabolism, and are too often unaware of medication side effects associated with some of the most common prescription drugs used today.
+On lab work, these changes are quantifiable using advanced lipid portfolio assessments, MPO, LP-PLA2, fasting insulin, fasting glucose, high-sensitivity C-reactive protein and hemoglobin A1C, among other labs.
 These tests are uncommonly ordered by most providers, and even when they are, the effects of menopause upon these values are rarely contextualized into lab review appointments and personalized treatment plans.
 This quotidian situation presents quintessential missed opportunities to identify and reverse disease processes in women whose hormones are in flux.
 It is self-evident to our patients that healthcare as a whole is not updating itself rapidly enough to include these advances in metabolism.
 It is for reasons such as these that women inquire with our clinic to seek quality healthcare.

 Dr. Parker's version of anti-aging medicine includes hormonal decline within the context of aging and disease, and works with you to correct depletions and deficiencies.
 She also works with women who are struggling with weight concerns which have arisen after using birth control pills, as well as with younger women whose diligent efforts of diet and exercise have not fructified into visceral fat loss.